braineering/ares/README.md

 *Coursework in Computer Security 2015/2016*

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Botnets are networks made up of unaware remote-controlled computers, typically instructed for malicious purposes.
+Their first priority is to spread unnoticed, because in this way they may generate huge profits.
+They extend infecting computers with malwares — namely bots — that force them to join the network, unwittingly.
+In this work we describe the implementation of a bot, though for botnets with a centralized command and control layer.
+The developed bot is thought as an educational showcase, but it is actually ready to interact with a real web controller and it is configurable via a convenient web-based interface.

 ## Build
-The app building is provided by Apache Maven.
-To build the app you need to run
+To build the bot you need to run

     $app> mvn clean package

+If you want to build it with code optimization:

+    $app> mvn clean package -P optimize

-If you want to skip tests:
+If you want to build it skipping tests:

     $app> mvn clean package -P skip-tests

-If you want to build with code optimization:

-    $app> mvn clean package -P optimize
+To build the Command&Control (C&C) server you need to run

+    $controller> npm install

 ## Usage
-The app can be run both with and without Apache Maven.

-### Usage with Apache Maven
-To run the app with Apache Maven, you need to run
+To start the bot, you need to run

-    $app>mvn exec:java -Dargs="YOUR ARGUMENTS HERE"
+    $> java -jar path/to/bot-1.0-jar-optimized.jar [YOUR ARGUMENTS HERE]

-For example, to print the app version, you need to run
+For example, to print the app version, you need to run:

-    $app>mvn exec:java -Dargs="--version"

-Running the app this way could be useful during development, because it is repackaged at every execution.

-### Usage without Apache Maven
+    $> java -jar path/to/bot-1.0-jar-optimized.jar --version

-To run the app without Apache Maven, you need to run
+To start the Command&Control (C&C), you need to run:

-    $>java -jar path/to/botnet-1.0-SNAPSHOT-jar-with-dependencies.jar YOUR ARGUMENTS HERE
+    $controller> npm start [YOUR ARGUMENTS HERE]

-For example, to print the app version, you need to run
+For example, to start the C&C with port 3600 and verbose mode, you need to run:

-    $>java -jar path/to/botnet-1.0-SNAPSHOT-jar-with-dependencies.jar --version
+    $controller> npm start --port 3600 --verbose

 ## Authors